FordLabs x PUXD

 Concept Testing

-Our team conducted concept tests with two different groups.
+Our team presented our concepts to two different groups.
 The first group was the Key Lime Interactive experience studio team because they had a very similar problem space.
-We showed them our sketches and asked for their thoughts to receive some outside perspectives on our design.
 Next, we reached out to a couple of our interviewees from FordLabs to understand how well our ideas would fit into the company's environment and culture.
 The insights from the concept testing validated some of our design decisions and offered suggestions that would improve our ideas even more.

 Takeaways